AlexWaygood/typeshed-stats/examples/example.md

 Objects missing from the stub cause stubtest to emit an error in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*

-All files are excluded from the stricter pyright settings in CI.
+All files are tested with the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `dockerfile-parse`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 45
+    - Annotated parameters: 46
-    - Unannotated parameters: 1
+    - Unannotated parameters: 0
     - Explicit `Any` parameters: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-    - Annotated returns: 22
+    - Annotated returns: 24
-    - Unannotated returns: 2
+    - Unannotated returns: 0
     - Explicit `Any` returns: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables: